bahailu-abera/Tutor-and-Tutee-Connection-Platform/README.md

     Regarding authentication, users (both tutor and tutee) will:

-        sign up by filling the following form: [Full name, phone number, email, password, confirm Password]
+      <b>Sign up</b> by filling the following form: [Full name, phone number, email, password, confirm Password]

-        login using: [phone number or email, password]
+      Login using: [phone number or email, password]

-        logout: from the button inside their profile.
+      Logout: from the button inside their profile.

     Regarding  profile, users will fill their profile at any time after signing up with the following information:

-        for tutor: [experts, availability time, location, testimonials from the tutee, payment rate, other analytic and basic information.]
+      For tutor: [experts, availability time, location, testimonials from the tutee, payment rate, other analytic and basic information.]

-        for tutee: [location, testimonials from the tutor, payment rate history, and other analytic and basic information.]
+      For tutee: [location, testimonials from the tutor, payment rate history, and other analytic and basic information.]

       and also users can delete their account from inside their profile.

 3) Authorization: